argykar/Statistical-Methods-in-Epidemiology/Lab 8/lab8.md

 # Matched Case - Control Studies: The Salmonella Typhimurium dataset

-On today’s practical, *typhi* dataset is going to be examined.
+On the practical that follows, *typhi* dataset is going to be examined.
 It’s about a matched case - control study, set up by the Danish Zoonosis Centre in order to find the sources that led to a large number of Salmonella Typhimurium cases in the fall of 1996 in Fyn County in Denmark.
 Each case was matched to two controls of the same age, sex and